ManuUseGitHub/Gloups/help.md

                         Or equals to : -d -mj

     --typescript,       Provides .js and .ts files oriented services.
-    -tps                Equals to : --del --minjs --ts Or equals to : -d -mj -ts
+    -tps                Equals to : --minjs --ts
+                        Or equals to : -mj -ts

     --coffeescript,     Provides .js and .coffee files oriented services.
-    -cof                Equals to : --del --minjs --coffee Or equals to : -d -mj -c
+    -cof                Equals to : --minjs --coffee
+                        Or equals to : -mj -c

+Advanced options are:

+    --transitive        Remove a B step in ABC set of transformations -tr                 For less, sass or stylus coupled with autominCss For typescript or coffeescript coupled with
+                        automin.
+The same effect when --all option is selected

+    --essential         Make certain messages printed out to lightweight -es                 the terminal and make Gloups less verbose